Is there a way to wipe everything and reinstall? A normal uninstall/reinstall from control panel apparently leaves the service out there?

 Just noticed my event log posts got cut off.
 Here's the rest of the first entry:

-at System.Data.Metadata.Edm.EdmItemCollection.Init(System.Collections.Generic.IEnumerable1<system.xml.xmlreader>, System.Collections.Generic.IEnumerable1, Boolean)
+at System.Data.Metadata.Edm.EdmItemCollection.Init(System.Collections.Generic.IEnumerable1<system.xml.xmlreader>, System.Collections.Generic.IEnumerable

-at System.Data.Metadata.Edm.EdmItemCollection..ctor(System.Collections.Generic.IEnumerable1<system.xml.xmlreader>, System.Collections.Generic.IEnumerable1)
+at System.Data.Metadata.Edm.EdmItemCollection..ctor(System.Collections.Generic.IEnumerable1<system.xml.xmlreader>, System.Collections.Generic.IEnumerable

 at System.Data.Metadata.Edm.MetadataCache+EdmMetadataEntry.LoadEdmItemCollection(System.Data.Metadata.Edm.MetadataArtifactLoader)